 There are over 127,000 Invisalign providers worldwide, and no matter where you live in the US, you’ll probably have options — especially if you’re in a city.
 Like any other big purchase, you can potentially save money by shopping around.
 Use Invisalign’s Doctor Locator to find providers near you, then visit a few different ones and choose the best fit for your budget.

 Align Technology, the makers of Invisalign, don’t run sales on their products, since they don’t sell directly to consumers like Byte or SmileDirectClub.
 However, dentists and orthodontists might offer Invisalign discounts to their patients.
 Monitor their websites, or call the offices, and you might catch a deal.

 Look for Dental Schools

 Some dental and orthodontic schools have clinics that offer discounted Invisalign treatment, so that their students can practice using it.
 Experienced faculty oversee all the treatments, so you can still be confident you’re getting excellent patient care.
 If you live near a university, check to see if they have a dental school that offers reduced rates.

 How Does the Cost Compare to Other Clear Aligners?

-As we’ve already mentioned, Invisalign is one of the more expensive options out there, especially when compared to at-home aligner options like SmileDirectClub, which cost between $1,800-$1,900.
+As we’ve already mentioned, Invisalign is one of the more expensive options out there, especially when compared to at-home aligner options like SmileDirectClub and Byte, which cost $1,000–$2,400.
 But there’s a good reason for this.

 All of this comes down to one question: does it work with your budget?
 Your personal financial circumstances are the most important consideration.
 But as you measure various options against your finances, it’s important to consider all the factors that can influence costs.
 Even if a sticker price looks appealing, that might not end up being what you pay.